SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/README.md

 ## Execution

 How to run project tests:
-1. The standard way of launching via IntelliJ Idea (from it and test packages).
+1. The standard way of launching via IntelliJ IDEA (from it and test packages).
 2. Using maven (run from project root):
     - If you have Maven installed:
       - `mvn test` - run unit tests only